 - You are covered for ACCIDENTAL DAMAGE, LOSS and THEFT of your ASSET worldwide when cover is switched on for that ASSET.

 - You are covered for use of your ASSET in official events (e.g. races, competitions) as an amateur participant only, i.e. you are not covered as a PROFESSIONAL participant (see ‘3.2 Exclusion 2’ below).

 - If you switch off cover for every ASSET (i.e. you do not have any cover at that time), your Policy remains in effect and you can switch on cover in the future.

 3.1 Conditions of cover

 - You must be a resident of South Africa with a valid South African ID number and aged 18 years or older.

-- You must have an insurable interest in the ASSET (i.e. if the ASSET is damaged or lost, you will suffer a financial loss).
+- You must have an insurable interest in the ASSET, i.e. if the ASSET is damaged, lost or stolen you will suffer a financial loss.